bayoishola20/blockchain/README.md

 # Block chain

-My journey to discovering block chain technology
+My journey to discovering blockchain technology

 ## To use